-GOTS supports all initiatives that are aimed at arresting and reversing Climate Change, an integral part of the United Nations' Sustainable Development Goals (SDGs).
+- GOTS supports all initiatives that are aimed at arresting and reversing Climate Change, an integral part of the United Nations' Sustainable Development Goals (SDGs).
 It is incumbent on GOTS Certified Entities to take steps towards meeting these goals, and as a preliminary first step, it is required that Certified Entities identify sources of GHG emissions within their own operations.
-These may include activities owned or controlled by the enterprise that releases emissions straight to the atmosphere (i.e. direct

-- emissions), or the enterprise's consumption of purchased electricity, heat, steam and cooling (i.e. indirect energy emissions). - Certified Entities are required to reduce identified GHG emissions to the extent possible over time.
+These may include activities owned or controlled by the enterprise that releases emissions straight to the atmosphere (i.e. direct emissions), or the enterprise's consumption of purchased electricity, heat, steam and cooling (i.e. indirect energy emissions). - Certified Entities are required to reduce identified GHG emissions to the extent possible over time.
 They may take a risk-based approach to address their GHG emissions by focusing their resources where GHG emissions are greatest (for example, fossil fuelbased activities).
 While GOTS currently does not set time or emission limits within its supply chain, it encourages all Certified Entities to evaluate their operations and work towards such goals.
-A future perspective of Certified Entities should be to extend this evaluation beyond their own operation and also consider GHG emissions released at further levels, such as product related emissions and supply chain emissions. - Greenhouse Gas Emission Management may be a component/subsection of the written Environmental Management Policy of the Certified Entities.
-Greenhouse Gas Emission Management shall contain the approach of the Certified Entity to set activities towards identification, monitoring, and reduction of GHG emissions.
+A future perspective of Certified Entities should be to extend this evaluation beyond their own operation and also consider GHG emissions released at further levels, such as product related emissions and supply chain emissions. - Greenhouse Gas Emission Management may be a component/subsection of the written Environmental and Chemical Management Policy of the Certified Entities.